Safari

 about snow, cold, and survival.
 Feet of snow blanket the mountains and

 sagebrush valleys in the park, making it easier to spot wildlife.
-While it
+Gray Wolves are hunting elk,

 bison push the snow aside with their heads, bighorn and deer

-paw at the snow to get to the buried grasses, moose are browsing the willows
+paw at the snow to get to the buried grasses, moose are browsing the willows, predators like coyotes and foxes are digging in the snow at carcass

 sites or mousing in snow drifts, river otters and eagles are hunting the fish